A Traveling Foodie: Athens Greece Food Guide

 6. Greek Salad:

 No lettuce is involved in this salad.
-Greek salad is a combination of tomatoes, bell peppers, feta cheese, kalamata olives, cucumbers, red onions, and oregano.
+Greek salad is a combination of tomatoes, bell peppers, feta cheese, kalamata olives, cucumbers, red onions, lemon juice, extra virgin olive oil, and oregano.
 A fresh, delicious, and light choice.

 7. Gyro:

-One of the most famous foods in Greece, the gyro is made of either lamb, chicken, or beef, or a combination thereof.
+One of the most famous foods in Greece, the gyro is a main course made of either lamb, chicken, or pork, or a combination thereof.
 Gyro meat is cooked on a vertical rotisserie then sliced thin and served on a pita with tomato, red onion, and tzatziki and often accompanied by fried potatoes.

 8. Imam Bayildi: